 (6) Improve the response to domestic violence and abuse so as to reduce the incidents thereof.

 (a) The Council shall meet at least 4 times per year.
 Seven members shall constitute a quorum.

 (b) The Chairperson shall have the duty to convene and preside over meetings of the Council and prepare an agenda for meetings.

 (c) The Chief Judge of the Family Court shall convene the initial meeting of the Council.

 (d) At the initial meeting of the Council a Chairperson and Vice Chairperson shall be elected by the Council members.
-Thereafter, in December of each year, the Council shall elect a Chairperson and Vice Chairperson.
-The Vice Chairperson's duty shall be to act as chairperson in the absence of the Chairperson.
+Thereafter, the Council shall elect a Chairperson and Vice Chairperson biennially, at the first meeting of the calendar year in odd-numbered years, to serve a 2-year term.
+The Vice Chairperson’s duty shall be to act as chairperson in the absence of the Chairperson.

 (e) The Council shall establish committees composed of Council members and other knowledgeable individuals, as it deems advisable, to assist in planning, policy, goal and priority recommendations and developing implementation plans to achieve the purposes of the Council.